xalitoarriaza/help/docs/install-wordpress-4.md

 #### With Composer

 This is the recommend way, since it already provides a simple upgrade mechanism (Composer, of course).
-Following an example on how to install Akismet:
+Following is an example on how to install Akismet:

 ```bash
 $ composer require wpackagist-plugin/akismet